 When the Expert Panel has finalized its review and ranking of applications, the chair of each panel meets with the IRF Board and gives an overview of the Expert Panel's deliberations and whether problems arose in the assessment of applications.
 The Expert Panel chair covers in detail all applications that received an 'A' rating.
 Decisions on funding are taken by the IRF Board following presentations from Expert Panels.
 If necessary, the Board can solicit advice beyond that which the Expert Panels of the funds can provide.
 In addition to the Expert Panel review, the IRF Board must take into consideration the general policy of the Science and Technology Policy Council, the funding policy approved by the Science Committee of the Science and Technology Policy Council, and the annual budget of the fund.
-When allocation has been decided, applicants are sent a reply containing the final assessment of the Expert Panel.
+When allocations have been decided, applicants receive a decision in e-mail containing the final assessment of the Expert Panel.